kenatiod/MUT/Understanding Machine Understanding.md

 Bob: _sighing heavily_ And that's not even considering the risks of bad actors exploiting any weaknesses or blind spots in the MUTT.
 If malicious entities figure out how to game the system, they could create AI systems that pass our tests but are actually designed for harmful purposes.

-{ Insert portrait showing Bob and Alice both worry }
+{ Insert Fig. 6.6.3 -- portrait showing Bob and Alice both worry }

 Claude: _affecting a determined expression_ All the more reason for us to be exceptionally diligent and thoughtful in our work.
 We need to anticipate potential failure modes and unintended consequences, and design the MUTT to be as robust and comprehensive as possible.